 Pennsylvania online poker FAQ

-Where can I play online poker in Pennsylvania?
+How can I play online poker in Pennsylvania?

-Will Pennsylvania network poker with other states?
+Will Pennsylvania join a poker compact with other states?

-Will Pennsylvania also allow online casino games?
+Does Pennsylvania allow online casino games?

 Yes.
 In fact, there will be more online casinos than online poker rooms in Pennsylvania.
 More of the state’s casino interests applied for and have received a permit to offer online slot play and table games.

-- 10 mini casinos
+- 10 mini-casinos